-The bad news is that cannabutter, oil, and baked goods can spoil pretty fast once they’re out in the air.
-Most edibles aren’t made with a lot of preservatives, which in some ways makes them much healthier than other store bought desserts.
+The bad news is that cannabutter, oil, and baked edibles can spoil pretty fast once they’re out in the air.
+Most baked edibles aren’t made with a lot of preservatives, which in some ways makes them much healthier than other store bought desserts.

-While it’s not recommended to store baked goods on your shelves, your edibles will last for a while in the freezer and still remain, well, edible.
+While it’s not recommended to store baked goods on your shelves, edibles like pot brownies will last for a while in the freezer and still remain, well, edible.
 That is, as long as you follow these helpful tips.

 Darkness is Your Ally

 While light is a necessary part of every plant’s growth, the moment the buds are separated from the branches and packaged is when that relationship should end.
 Light can degrade cannabis.
-The same goes for cannabutter, oil, and distillate.
-When storing your edibles in the freezer, be sure to place them in an opaque container that keeps the light off of them.
+When freezing edibles for storage, be sure to place them in an opaque container that keeps the light off of them.
 This will prevent the THC molecules from breaking apart.

 Wrap it Up

-If you can, avoid putting your edibles in sandwich baggies or wrapping them with plastic wrap.
+If you can, avoid putting your edibles in sandwich bags or wrapping them with plastic wrap when you freeze edibles.
 Not only does the plastic wrap affect the taste, but it can stick to the edibles once frozen and be hard to get off.

-Instead, consider using waxed paper for edibles.
-This comes off much easier and preserves the taste of your pastries while also making sure they don’t stick together.
+Instead, consider using waxed paper when you freeze edibles.
+This comes off the frozen edible much easier and preserves the taste of your pastries while also making sure they don’t stick together.